nodejs/node/doc/onboarding.md

   * [https://github.com/nodejs/readable-stream](https://github.com/nodejs/readable-stream)
   * [https://github.com/nodejs/LTS](https://github.com/nodejs/LTS)
   * [https://github.com/nodejs/citgm](https://github.com/nodejs/citgm)
-* The Node.js Foundation hosts regular summits for active contributors to the Node.js project, where we have face-to-face discussions about our work on the project.
+* The OpenJS Foundation hosts regular summits for active contributors to the Node.js project, where we have face-to-face discussions about our work on the project.
 The Foundation has travel funds to cover participants' expenses including accommodations, transportation, visa fees, etc. if needed.
 Check out